jasonzissman/gamification-engine/readme.md

 # JZ Gamification Engine
 jz-gamification-engine is a platform for managing gamification features such as badges, awards, user journeys, and point systems.
 It is meant to be run alongside existing applications that want to support these features in a decoupled, performant fashion.

+## TODO
+- Use an in-memory neo4j instance for unit tests like this: https://github.com/testcontainers/testcontainers-node
+- Dockerize neo4j
+- Update API docs

 ## Stability and Version
 As of March 2021, this project is very young.
 I welcome feedback and suggestions from everyone, but keep in mind that this platform is not yet battle tested.